NjitS37/TF-IDF-Wikiscraper/README.md

 # TF-IDF-Wikiscraper
 This Python script scrapes English Wikipedia articles based on a list of main article URLs provided in a `.txt` file.
 This code needs an internet connection.
 The script collects all hyperlinks within the main articles, then analyzes the content of those articles to extract the most relevant terms.
 The output consists of the terms with the highest average TF-IDF (Term Frequency-Inverse Document Frequency) across all articles.
-The length of the wordlist and the word `n-grams` can be specified.
+The length of the wordlist and a range of the word `n-grams` can be specified.

 The code, `tf_idf_wikiscraper.py` can be ran from the command line.